Chia-Network/chia-docs/docs/green-paper/the-chia-blockchain.md

 :::

 :::tip Design Choice 3: Why Infusing the First Block?
-Recall that by our Objective [\[O:chal\]](#O:chal){reference-type="ref" reference="O:chal"}.(a) we want challenges to be only revealed when necessary and (b) to be immutable once revealed.
+Recall that by our Objective 1.(a) we want challenges to be only revealed when necessary and (b) to be immutable once revealed.

 While (b) suggest to infuse the first possible block so it's buried once revealed, for (a) it would be better to use the latest possible block.
 We go with the first block to achieve (b), and by running a VDF on top of the block we also achieve objective (a).
 :::

 :::tip Design Choice 4: Upper and Lower Bounds on Blocks per Slot The target number of blocks per slot is 32, and there's an upper bound of 64 and lower bound of 16.
 These bounds make some attacks more difficult.
 In normal deployment the number of blocks will be close to its expectation, so these bounds should basically never be reached.
-The lower bound is required to bound the efficacy of double-dipping as sketched in §[3.2](#S:dd){reference-type="ref" reference="S:dd"}, while the upper bound is necessary to prevent replotting attacks as explained in §[2.8.3](#S:replotting){reference-type="ref" reference="S:replotting"}.
+The lower bound is required to bound the efficacy of double-dipping as sketched in §2.2, while the upper bound is necessary to prevent replotting attacks as explained in §1.8.3.
 :::

 :::info Objective 2: The Trunk is (almost) Ungrindeable